isudha-dev/java-programs/interview/RakutenR1.md

 7. What are fail-fast vs fail-safe iterator.

 Multi threading -
-1. What are different thread pools.
+1. What is thread pools? what are different thread pools.
 2. Default run() method will get called if class implementing 'Thread' does not have a run().
 3. transient, volatile keywords.
 4. Callable and Runnable difference.